7+ years' experience in project management in commercial/civic and/or high-end residential landscape architecture.

 - Advancing project designs, especially during design development phases.

-- Client Service: act as the main point of contact for your projects and all clients are happy.
+- Client Service: main point of contact for your projects and all clients are happy.

 - Reliability - Set expectations with client and deliver on them.